Got new chicks….only to have your hens pick on them? There’s an easy explanation why – and you don’t have to worry.

 Roosters

-The thing to watch out for, though, is if you have roosters around your chicks.
+The thing I’ve learned to watch out for, though, is roosters around your chicks.
 The roosters, especially if you have more than one, will try to compete over the chicks.
-That can just go south really quickly.
-If you see your rooster going after your baby chicks, I would definitely separate the two and figure out some other solution.
+That cango south really quickly.
+If you see your rooster going after your baby chicks, I would definitely separate the two right away.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.